Discover more at Bodnant Garden

 A great garden offers something to enjoy during every season and Grade I listed Bodnant has 80 acres of formal gardens, woodland and panoramic mountain views to stir your senses.
 Find a walk that's suitable for you, and admire the beauty of the colourful planting schemes.

-This year, Bodnant Garden celebrates 150 years since it was bought at auction by Victorian industrialist Henry Davis Pochin and his wife in 1874.
+During autumn 2024, Bodnant Garden celebrated 150 years since it was bought at auction by Victorian industrialist Henry Davis Pochin and his wife, Agnes.
 At the time, Bodnod as it was then known, was an estate with a walled garden, woods and plantations.
 It was Pochin's grand vision which shaped and led to the Grade 1 listed garden that we see today.

-From early March, the Old Mill down in the Dell will be open for visitors and will feature a display of information and archive photographs from the last 150 years of the garden.
-Keep an eye on our social channels during 2024 for more information and events to help us celebrate this commemorative year for Bodnant Garden.
+The Old Mill down in the Dell will be open for visitors and will feature a display of information and archive photographs from the last 150 years of the garden.

 Cared for by the National Trust since 1949, Bodnant is a garden of firsts.
 Home to the earliest and grandest laburnum arch completed in around 1880, and to some of Britain’s earliest magnolias introduced from China in the late 1800s.
 It’s said there's a rhododendron in bloom every month of the year here, but they reach a peak in April and May.